weaversa/cryptol-course/labs/cryptol-overview/overview.md

  0x9e, 0x88, 0x91]
 ```

 Cryptol interprets the string `"attack at dawn"` as a sequence of bytes suitable for the encrypt operations.
-We will introduce Cryptol types in this lab and discuss them in detail throughout this course.
+(We will introduce Cryptol types later in this lab and discuss them in detail throughout this course.)

 Furthermore, we can prove this property holds in the interpreter using the `:prove` command and the currently configured SMT solver (Z3 by default):